 The Children’s Museum of Southern Minnesota now welcomes the public to its new, permanent home in downtown Mankato.
 The new site features place-based exhibits and dynamic hands-on programming, all designed to stimulate inquiry, spark curiosity, and reveal the wonders of STEAM (Science, Technology, Engineering, Arts, and Math), agriculture, and arts, while also calling attention to Southern Minnesota heritage and Dakota culture.

 Playworkers act as floor staff in the Museum’s gallery and exhibit space, interacting with and engaging children and families at the Museum.
-We are not currently hiring Playworkers, but if you are interested in this position, you may submit an employment application.
+They ensure that the exhibits are reset and the environment is clean, safe, and welcoming.
+When scheduled, a Playworker assists at the front desk.

 The Program Intern will support the Museum’s programming team by helping to develop, implement, and evaluate programming and resources for schools, community groups, and visitors who may engage in drop-in programs or off-site events.
 The intern in this role will work closely wiht Museum programming staff, and interact with educators, children, and families.
 Read more about this internship here.

 To apply, submit a cover letter and resume to Brenda Allen, the Museum’s Volunteer Coordinator.